 “I learned what it’s like to teach theater to children and work in a professional theater company,” said Lauren Mennen, who did her Senior Project with The Shakespeare Theater of New Jersey and helped 4th Graders from Glenwood Elementary School stage a production of The Tempest.
 “It could be a glimpse into my future; I’m really happy with how it all came together.
 In fact, I’m going back there this summer to help out with some other projects.”

 For a few of the students, the Senior Project enabled them to create their own product and bring it to market.
 Seven seniors – Tessa Conell, Emma Duffy, Grace Goodman, Jenna Kurz, Leslie Phillips, Lily Pinkin, and Gianna Rella – concocted and marketed their own health drink, “ma-SHOT-cha."
 Creating and launching the drink required the students to handle everything from formulating the drink to conducting market research, designing the label, and establishing pricing.
 They even created their own website for the product as well as an Instagram page.

 Talented rapper and musician J.R Opont ’19, also known as “The Shiloh,” used the Senior Project as a way to pursue his passion and put together a 7-track album, The Other Side, that will be available on music streaming services on Friday, June 7th.
-Working closely with MBS Design Arts & Sciences Chair Chris Finn and Director of Enrollment Management Rob Mitchell (a former A&R administrator at Polygram and Island Def Jam Music Group), Opont honed his craft while also learning valuable lessons about professionalism and the music industry.
+Working closely with MBS Art and Design Chair Chris Finn and Director of Enrollment Management Rob Mitchell (a former A&R administrator at Polygram and Island Def Jam Music Group), Opont honed his craft while also learning valuable lessons about professionalism and the music industry.
 “The Senior Project taught me that you have to treat your passion as a professional, especially in music, because that’s the only way that you’ll improve your craft.”